cs1msa/WPIplus/Ground Truths/Classification/#CLTSep/#CLTSep-ipcr{filter: B, all, 20151001}/readme.md

 - **#EP-CLTS2:** This test set contains 4,267 patent documents (corresponding to 1,967 single patents).
 **Coverage:** 428 subclass labels out of 565 initially assigned labels.
 33 subclass labels are included from outliers.

-- **#EP-CLTS3:**

-**Alternative 1 (>50 patents):** Includes 6,179 patent documents (corresponding to 2,846 single patents) with 456 labels out of 565 assigned, plus 4 additional labels not included in the test set labels.
+- **#EP-CLTS3:** This test set contains contains 6,175 patent documents (corresponding to 2,844 single patents).
+**Coverage:** 443 labels out of 515 assigned, plus 16 additional labels not included in the test set labels.
+108, 5) (83

-**Alternative 2 (>100 patents):** Includes 6,175 patent documents (corresponding to 2,844 single patents) with 443 labels out of 515 assigned, plus 16 additional labels not included in the test set labels.
+- **#EP-CLTS4:** This test set contains contains 108 patent documents (corresponding to 83 single patents).
+**Coverage:** 30 labels out of 38 assigned, plus 105 additional labels not included in the test set labels.

-- **#EP-CLTS4:**

-**Alternative 1 (<50 patents):** Includes 5 few-shot subclass labels (out of 61) that are present in only 13 patent documents (corresponding to 6 single patents).
-These documents also include 10 labels not categorized as few-shot labels.

-**Alternative 2 (<100 patents):** Includes 51 patent documents (corresponding to 23 single patents) that cover 18 few-shot subclass labels out of 108, plus 36 additional labels not categorized as few-shot labels.

 ## Conclusion